Your name, program, mentor name.

 Please tell me about yourself, why did you pick UT Health San Antonio, and your program.

 I am an only child raised by a single parent in Austin.
 I graduated from McCallum High School with a major in dance from our fine arts academy in 2013.
 I later enrolled and became an Islander at Texas A&M University-Corpus Christi.
 The relaxing environment in Corpus Christi allowed me to focus and obtain my bachelor’s of science in nursing in May 2017.
 I currently work full-time on a neuroscience medical-surgical unit at Methodist Stone Oak Hospital.
 We specialize in craniotomies, spine and cervical surgeries, and strokes.
 Six-months into working, I realized I wanted to contribute more to the Nursing profession.
 Soon after, I began my search for different graduate programs.
 At the time, I had a hard time deciding which master’s program I wanted to enroll in.
 To help me decide, I pondered on what skills I wanted to develop further.
 I then discovered the term, nurse researcher, and decided that would be the next degree I wanted to obtain.
 I researched different schools that offer a Ph.D. in Nursing and then found a program that allowed me to bridge my bachelor’s degree to Ph.D.
-After the information session, I selected UT Health San Antonio because of the in-person classes and the close connection students that have with professors.
+After the information session, I selected UT Health San Antonio because of the in-person classes and the close connection students have with professors.

 Tell me about your research.
 Why are you passionate about your research topic?
 How did you first become interested in it?